UPMC Stofman Plastic Surgery Group provides Dermabrasion and other Skin Care Procedures to patients from Pittsburgh and the surrounding area.

-A commonly used method to rejuvenate the skin is Dermabrasion.
-It is generally used to improve facial skin that has been scarred by an accident or from previous surgery, or to smooth out fine lines and wrinkles, such as those around the mouth.
-It can also used to remove pre-cancerous growths on the skin called actinic or solar keratoses.
+Dermabrasion is a commonly used method of rejuvenating the skin.
+Dermabrasion is generally used to improve facial skin that has been scarred by an accident or previous surgeries.
+It is also used to smooth out fine lines and wrinkles and to soften acne scars.

 Is Dermabrasion Right For Me?

 While Dermabrasion can serve to enhance your appearance and self-confidence, it will not eliminate all skin imperfections or prevent aging.
 Dermabrasion can be beneficial for men and women of all ages, though the healing process will be slower in older adults.
 The key factors in determining whether dermabrasion is right for you are skin type, coloring, and medical history.
 Individuals with darker complexions may become permanently discolored or blotchy after dermabrasion.
 Individuals that are prone to skin reactions or who get frequent fever blisters or cold sores may experience a flare up.
 Your physician may recommend an antiviral medication prior to the procedure.
 Dermabrasion is not recommended during the active stages of acne, if you’ve had radiation treatment, a bad skin burn, or a previous chemical peel.
 During your initial consultation with our Board Certified Plastic Surgeon, he will assess your condition and fully explain the procedure.
 This will help to determine which treatment is right for you to help you achieve your goals.